The benefit of having the Universal Technology Taxonomy

 There are over 300,000 CPC (and a similar number of IPC) codes.
 These help Patent Offices identify prior art when examining patent applications.
 They are not useful for identifying patented technologies and do not purport to classifying patented technologies.

-Find out how Cipher can give you an objective view of patented technologies globally and details of:
+The UTT can give you an objective view of patented technologies globally and also provide details of:

 What’s the difference between the Universal Technology Taxonomy and Cipher Custom Taxonomies?